 A session of traditional Irish music hosted by local musicians takes place on the Kirkstall Flyboat at Granary Wharf mid- afternoon of Sunday 31st March.
 The previous morning on Saturday 30th the Leeds based Triskele Academy of Irish Dance will be performing at the monthly Kirkstall Abbey deli and street food market.

-Throughout the month a recreation of the legendary Leeds public house, The(Old) Roscoe -demolished in 1982 to make way for the Sheepscar interchange project -will be on display in the community corridor in Leeds City Museum and a community cultural exhibition at the Reginald Centre on Chapeltown Road.
+Throughout the month a recreation of the legendary Leeds public house, The(Old) Roscoe -demolished in 1982 to make way for the Sheepscar interchange project -will remain on display in the community corridor in Leeds City Museum and an educational and cultural exhibition ‘Timeline’ at the Community Hub on Dewsbury Road.

-In addition to this, a team of tutors from the Irish Arts Foundation will be working in a number of schools across Leeds to deliver workshops on Irish arts and culture.
+In advance of Irish History Month, during February, a team of tutors from the Irish Arts Foundation will be working in a number of schools across Leeds to deliver workshops on Irish arts and culture.

-For information regarding Irish History Month 2017 click here
+For information regarding previous Irish History Month projects click here